Paranjoy-Hazarika/From-Zero-Python-Problems/Contact List Manager/README.md

    - 3: Exit
 3. To add a contact:
    - Enter the contact name
-   - Enter the phone number
+   - Enter the phone number (7-10 digits)
 4. To view contacts:
    - Select option 2 to see the complete list